Filming Protocols of the International Seabed Authority

 Conduct

-• Members of the media must take responsibility for ensuring that their conduct and that of their camera, sound persons and any ancillary staff complies with this protocol.
+• Members of the media must take responsibility for ensuring that their conduct and that of their camera operators, sound personnel and any ancillary staff comply with this protocol.

 • The conduct of all persons who seek to undertake filming or photography in locations must not undermine the proceedings of the session and meetings.

-• Recorded interviews with members or the observers of the Council and the Assembly of the Authority may take place in the JCC or at the Secretariat only after the express permission of the interviewee and in coordination with the Communications Unit.
+• Recorded interviews with members or observers of the ISA Council and the Assembly may take place in the JCC or at the Secretariat only after the express permission of the interviewee.

 Security and safety